Arthur24-t/TimeManager/api/README.md

     }
   }
   ```
+- **<font style="color:orange">POST</font> /api/users/:userID/teams/:teamID**
+  - Add the specific user to the specific team.
+  - No body is required.
+- **<font style="color:blue">PUT</font> /api/users/:userID**
-- **PUT /api/users/:userID**: Updates the details of a specific user by their ID.
+  - Updates the details of a specific user by their ID.
-Request body should be in the following format:
+  - Request body should be in the following format:
   ```json
   {
     "user": {